NorthVine-Consulting/managerdash-docs/docs/5_feedback.md

 5. Update any fields
 6. Click **Save** or **Cancel**

+### Adding Notes to Existing Feedback

+Starting in v1.6.0, you can add follow-up notes to feedback conversations:

+1. Find the feedback item you want to add a note to
+2. Click the **note icon** on the feedback row
+3. Enter your additional note or follow-up comment
+4. The note is added to the feedback conversation thread
+5. This helps track the evolution of feedback over time

 ### Keyboard Shortcuts While Editing

 - **Esc**: Cancel editing without saving